SkoolNotes/Taproot/2020HIST201/_KBe21hist201floRevolutionInChina.md

 ## promised international and domestic change, but only implemented international change

 ### pushed foreigners out but didnt implement land reform which is what the pheasants cared about

+## slowly forged alliances with \'key social groups\' and built an army in south of china

+## nationalists used communists as major link to peasants and urban workers

+## also asked soviets for help

+## soviet military academy

+### first headed by Chiang Kai-shek who didnt like the communists

+### but he had to wait for the army to be trained